safespring/web/content/blogg/2022-05-terraform-ansible.md

 the important stuff.{{< /disclaimer >}}

 ## Ansible introduction
-[Ansible][ansible] is a suite of of tools for orchestration an configuration management mainly by using so called playbooks.
-Playbooks is written in YAML and describes desired state for operating system properties like files, services, filesystems and so on.
-It is mainly used for configuring Linux based operating systems over the ssh protocal, however it can also be used for configuring windows operating systems.
-In this post we will show how to use Ansible to configure services on a Linux based operating system (Ubuntu 20.04)
+[Ansible][ansible] is a suite of tools for orchestration and configuration management mainly by using so-called playbooks.
+Playbooks are written in YAML and describes the desired state for operating system properties like files, services, filesystems and so on.
+It is mainly used for configuring Linux-based operating systems over the ssh protocol, however, it can also be used for configuring windows operating systems.
+In this post, we will show how to use Ansible to configure services on a Linux based operating system (Ubuntu 20.04)

-Ansible inventories are lists of hosts, groups of hosts and variables for those hosts and groups.
-Hosts and groups ae used to tell Ansoble where a certain desired state (task) is applocable.
-When working with static hosts in a datacenter, inventories is often also static textfiles which is maintained manually or semi-manually.
+Ansible inventories are lists of hosts, groups of hosts, and variables for those hosts and groups.
+Hosts and groups are used to tell Ansible where a certain desired state (task) is applicable.
+When working with static hosts in a data center, inventories are often also static textfiles which is maintained manually or semi-manually.
 However, inventories can also be dynamic, i.e. provided by scripts.

-When working with Openstack it is possible to use inventory scripts that queries the Openstack API directly and produces a complete inventory of all instances with metadata all the  group memberships and so on, but often times these scripts takes a long time to run and they generally need to run every time you run a plabook, thus making playbook runs orders of magnitude more timeconsuming than static inventories.
-Also they can put a heavy load on the Openstack APIs if the inventory is frequently updated.
+When working with OpenStack, it is possible to use inventory scripts that queries the OpenStack API directly and produces a complete inventory of all instances with metadata all the  group memberships and so on, but oftentimes these scripts take a long time to run, and they generally need to run every time you run a playbook, thus making playbook runs orders of magnitude more timeconsuming than static inventories.
+Also, they can put a heavy load on the OpenStack APIs if the inventory is frequently updated.

 ## Terraform and Ansible
 It must be "Terrible" then ;-) ?
-Actually it is not terrible at all.
+Actually, it is not terrible at all.

-Terraform keeps it's own account of all objects that it provisions together with its matadata.
-This is called "state" and it is stored in the local directory where Terraform is run by default, in a file called `terraform.tfstate`.
+Terraform keeps its own account of all objects it provisions together with its metadata.
+This is called "state," and it is stored in the local directory where Terraform is run by default, in a file called `terraform.tfstate`.
 The previous state version is backed up in the file `terraform.tfstate.backup`.

-This means that most things you can query the API for, about your Terraform provided objects in OpenStack, will also be present in the local Terraform state file.
-Hence, if we use a script that queries the local Terraform state file we will benefit from very fast performance and no resource consumption in the OpenStack API.
-This is exactly what we'll showcase here.
-There is several scripts/programs available for this purpose (duckduckgo.com is your friend), but we'll use a simple [python script][ati] originally developed by Cisco Systems.
+This means that most things you can query the API for about your Terraform provided objects in OpenStack will also be present in the local Terraform state file.
+Hence, if we use a script that queries the local Terraform state file we will benefit from the high-speed performance and no resource consumption in the OpenStack API.
+This is precisely what we'll showcase here.
+There is several scripts/programs available for this purpose (duckduckgo.com is your friend), but we'll use a simple [python script][ati] developed initially by Cisco Systems.

-In order to use it, just copy or symlink the script somewhere convenient and use the path of it as the `--inventory` option to `ansible-*` commands.
+In order to use it, just copy or symlink the script somewhere convenient and use the path as the `--inventory` option to `ansible-*` commands.
 If you put the script in a directory, and use the directory name as `--inventory`, you can also combine information from the dynamic inventory provided by the script with static inventory files that further enrich or transform the dynamic inventory.
-For instance if you use an Ansible role or playbook that requires a specific host group name you can use a static inventory to define a new host group that you choose the name of and specify a hos group  from the dynamic inventory as `children` to the group you created, and then use that group with your role or playbook.
+For instance, if you use an Ansible role or playbook that requires a specific host group name, you can use a static inventory to define a new host group that you choose the name of and specify a hos group  from the dynamic inventory as `children` to the group you created, and then use that group with your role or playbook.
 We'll look at that in a later example.

 ## Examples
 We'll use the code [examples][sftfexamples] in the Terraform module [git